nmeri17/suphle-docs/src/docs/v1/modules/index.md

 /// Example of replacing Auth config

 Sometimes, we may want to allow configuration values be set by the module's consumer.
 In such case, the value should be assigned to instance level properties.
-Inside the relevant service provider/config, the module will be type hinted, and the value lifted

 /// Example

 Each module should have its own vendor folder i.e. None at the root

+Discuss how module shells import other descriptors puts them in a hibernated state until they're ready to run

+Testing a module with absent dependencies is as straightforward as stubbing out the contract it's expected to fulfill